rqwa/rootSketch/README.rst

 ===========

 rootSketch should be a macro to create root plots with the help of an easily editbale and readable config file.
+As the name suggests the purpose of rootSketch is to create plots in a fast way, which show all relevant points.
+It is not designed to create highly customized plots, even though sketches can be quite nice.

 Usage